urbit/docs/using/admin.md

 You can find that on `8443`.
 Or `8444` (and so on) if you're already running something on `8443`.

-## Moons
+## Moons {#moons}

-Urbit namespace is distributed by having parent nodes sign the keys for child nodes.
-If you have a planet, your parent star issued your ticket.
-As a planet you, in turn, can sign the keys for moons.
+Planets can spawn moons, which are meant for connected devices: phones, smart TVs, digital thermostats.
 The basic idea is: your planet runs permanently in a data center somewhere and moons run on all your devices.
 Each planet can issue ~4 billion (`2^32`) moons.

 To generate a random moon from your planet, run: